mawfia/SWE-681-Programming-Assignment/README.md

 HOW TO USE:
 ---------------------
 This is a prototypte bicycle marketplace application that allows you to read, write, or delete bicycles.
 View wireframes above for 'how to use'.
+You may login using test@test.com, password !QAZzaq1 or create your own account.

 TECHNOLOGY USED: